HiThink-Research/MME-Finance/README.md

 ## ✨ Todo
 Currently, we have released 110 samples in both English and Chinese.

-This is the result of MMfin
+Here is the performance of Qwen2-VL-72B on MMfin.
 ```
 "Category","tot","acc"
 "Accurate Numerical Calculation","10","100.0"